 Note: "MECC Days" are provided by the employer as part of the benefit packet.
-Any employee, who leaves in good standing and with a minimum of a two (2) week notification, can have pay in lieu of taking accrued paid time off (PTO), for up to 80 hours.
+Any employee who leaves in good standing and with a minimum of a two (2) week notification, can have pay in lieu of taking accrued paid time off (PTO), for up to 80 hours.
+Administrative staff leaving in good standing with a minimum of a two (2) week notification and who do not accrue PTO but are given the time "up-front," will be paid their remaining PTO for the current year at the percentage of time worked (example: days worked/days employed x number of PTO given).

 PTO balances, not to exceed 10 days annually, may be rolled on August 1 of each program year or the employee may request payment for the balance of PTO at their regular hourly to be provided at the employer's discretion.